-In this guide, we’ll show you how to get more power and better mileage out of your LML Duramax diesel equipped truck, by putting together the parts you’ll need for a full emissions (DPF and EGR) delete and tune.
+In this guide, we’ll show you how to get more power and better mileage out of your LML Duramax diesel equipped truck, by putting together the parts you’ll need for a full DPF and EGR delete and tune.

 The main objective is for your truck to reach its maximum tire-frying (or fuel saving) potential.

-Deleting the failure-prone DPF and EGR emissions systems will allow your strangled truck to breath a lot easier and run much more efficiently, all without having the worry of inevitable factory emissions equipment failure.
+Deleting the failure-prone DPF and EGR emissions systems will allow your truck to breath a lot easier and run more efficiently, all without having the worry of inevitable factory emissions equipment failure.

-A good delete tuner for the LML Duramax
+A cheap delete tuner for the LML Duramax

 - H&S MiniMaxx DPF and EGR Delete Race Version